ddeel/alpha/NewREADME.md

 - The [Redfish Interface Emulator *README.md* file](https://github.com/DMTF/Redfish-Interface-Emulator/blob/master/README.md) should be reviewed before working with the Swordfish API Emulator or changing the default configuration.

 - The configuration of the overall emulator is controlled by the *emulator-config.json* file in the directory where the emulator is installed.
-(This is the *SwordfishEmulator* folder in the installation steps above.)
+(This is the *Swordfish* folder in the installation steps above.)
 Instructions for using this file can be found in the Redfish Interface Emulator *README.md* file.

 - The Swordfish API Emulator code files generally do not overlap the Redfish Interface Emulator code files, but there are currently two files that must contain code for both the Redfish Interface Emulator and the Swordfish API Emulator:
   - *api_emulator\resource_manager.py*